lncohn/pug-vs-chihuahua/README.md

 Download the vgg16 weights, "vgg16.h5", available at the following github page https://gist.github.com/baraldilorenzo/07d7802847aaad0a35d3.
 Now run pugs_vs_chihuahuas.ipynb to build the model and evaluate_pugs_vs_chihuahuas.ipynb to evaluate the model.
 Important!
 This model takes quite a long to build.

 #Run the Flask App
-Copy the weights produced from building the model to the flask app folder and run python pug_v_chi_app.py Open your browser to the appropriate local ip address to view and use the flask app.
+Copy the weights produced from building the model to the Flask-App folder and run python pug_v_chi_app.py in the terminal.
+Open your browser to the appropriate local ip address to view and use the flask app.
+Try running the app on examples of pug/chihuahua mixes as well.